9justgames99/google_maps_business_scraper/README.md

 Contributions are welcome!
 If you have ideas for new features, find a bug, or want to improve the code, please feel free to:
 1. Open an issue to discuss the change.
 2. Fork the repository and submit a pull request.

----

-## 📄 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.